audiconnect/audi_connect_ha/readme.md

 ### Audi Connect: Refresh Vehicle Data

-`audiconnect.refresh_data`
+`audiconnect.refresh_vehicle_data`

-Normal updates retrieve data from the Audi Connect service, and don't interact directly with the vehicle. _This_ service triggers an update request from the vehicle itself.
+Normal updates retrieve data from the Audi Connect cloud service, and don't interact directly with the vehicle. _This_ service triggers an update request from the vehicle itself.
 When data is retrieved successfully, Home Assistant is automatically updated.
 The service requires a vehicle identification number (VIN) as a parameter.

 #### Service Parameters

 - **`vin`**: The Vehicle Identification Number (VIN) of the Audi you want to control.

-### Audi Connect: Update All Vehicles Data
+### Audi Connect: Refresh Cloud Data

-`audiconnect.update_all_vehicles_data`
+`audiconnect.refresh_cloud_data`

 _This_ service triggers an update request from the cloud.